5 Tips for CTA Buttons That Get More Clicks

-If you’re using landing pages to get newsletter signups, ebook downloads, or new leads, your success is completely dependent on whether or not people are clicking on your CTA button.
+If you’re using landing pages to get newsletter signups, eBook downloads, or new leads, your success is completely dependent on whether or not people are clicking on your Call To Action (CTA) button.
 The design of your CTA button can have a major impact on whether or not people take action.
 The devil can be in the details, too.
 Small changes like button color, font size, or even a single word can have a big impact on conversion rates.

 Here are 5 tips for CTA buttons that get more clicks: